Rodent – Prevention & Tips

 • Store bulk foods in sealed, rat-proof containers.

-4. Strategically place snap traps and bait stations
+• Keep garbage containers tightly covered. - Strategically place snap traps and bait stations

 • To prevent rats from entering your property, or to eliminate rats that have already entered your property, set snap traps in your laundry room and garden shed baited with creamy peanut butter.
 Don’t put much on the bait tab so the rat will have to work at it to get it off.
 This will ensure that the trap will trip.
 Place the traps well away from pets and small children.
 Roof rats are nervous and cautious of new objects, so leave traps in the same location for at least a week before moving them.